padogrid/bundle-hazelcast-3n4n5-k8s-oc_helm/README.md

 # Hazelcast OpenShift Helm Charts

-This bundle deploys Hazelcast using Helm Charts with Promtheus metrics enabled.
+This bundle deploys Hazelcast using Helm Charts with Prometheus metrics enabled.
 It also includes the PadoGrid container for ingesting mock data into the Hazelcast cluster.

 For Prometheus instructions plese see the following link: [Configuring Prometheus Metrics](README-PROM.md).